 make yourself visible

 This project is a follow-up of the previous 2 Trainings (TC) “Make yourself visible” which were implemented in 2018.
-During the course of these TCs, we realised that the topic of visibility is:
+During these TCs, we realised that visibility was:

 – crucial for NGOs these days;